NicoHood/grav-plugin-matomo/README.md

 # This is useful if you have a test and production environment
 # and always want to show the production stats in the admin panel.
 dashboard_site_id: ''

+# Development settings
+# Enable this to add debug output about blocking reasons to the page's HTML source ('Matomo tracking blocked').
+debug: false
 ```

 Note that if you use the Admin Plugin, a file with your configuration named matomo.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.